 22. Tartu Art Museum’s exhibition Metaphors for Home, (re)defines the notion of ‘home’ in 21st-century Western society in light of the changes in lifestyle and living arrangements, 18/1-15/4/2018.

 23. The series of apartment exhibitions entitled Springs by the Voronja Gallery – artists at the places of their birth.
 15 exhibitions in 15 counties running from January 2018 to April 2019 in Tartu, Kursi village in Jõgevamaa county, Raadama village in Põlvamaa county, Hanila village in Pärnumaa county, Käina village in Hiiumaa county and many more.

-24. The art programme ‘Detour’ of the Narva residency of the Estonian Academy of Arts brings together young people aged 15-18 and 13 international artists of the residency programme in 12 workshops held throughout the year, starting from January 2018.
+24. The art program ‘Detour’ of the Narva residency of the Estonian Academy of Arts brings together young people aged 15-18 and 13 international artists of the residency program in 12 workshops held throughout the year, starting from January 2018.

 25. The exhibition ‘Pallas Art Society 100.
 Birth and Rebirth’ at the Adamson-Eric Museum in Tallinn, 26/1-3/6/2018.
 The exhibition focuses on the creation of the Pallas Art Society a hundred years ago and its activities up until the death of Konrad Mägi, and includes the restoration of the society 30 years ago.